How Do I Know If I’m Depressed? Common Signs of Depression

 numbness

-feeling disconnected from themselves or others
+feeling disconnected from emotions entirely

 Why People Often Doubt Their Own Experience